Mvalentino92/Math_4_Glory/README.md

 **Partition_Dynamic_Versus_Recursive.java:** Calculates the partitions of numbers using a recursive approach and a dynamic approach.
 Compares the efficiency between the two for calculating partitions of numbers in order.
 Starting at 0, and ending at n (defined by user input).

+**PerfectNumbers.java:** Generates the first 4 perfect numbers under 10,000.
+A perfect number is a numbers in which the sum of all it's divisors (omitting the number itself) equals that numbers.

 **PrimeConfirm.h:** Returns if the given number is a prime number or not.
 Instant return even for large integers. *(I now realize that I was converging on the square root of the number!)

 **PrintTriangleOfNumbers.java:** Prints a triangle of random numbers between 1-9.
 The triangle values are stored in a ragged array.
 Just some practice traversing ragged arrays, and "printing acrobatics".